 - Delta-presence (δ-presence): Estimates the probability that a given user in a larger population is present in the dataset.
 This is used when membership in the dataset is itself sensitive information.
 Similarly to k-map, Cloud DLP doesn't know the attack dataset, but statistically models it using publicly available data, user-specified distributions, or extrapolation from the input dataset.

-When collecting data for research purposes, de-identification can be essential for helping maintain people's privacy.
-At the same time, de-identification may result in a dataset losing its practical usefulness. k-anonymity was born out of a desire both to quantify the re-identifiability of a dataset, and to balance the usefulness of de-identified people data and the privacy of the people whose data is being used.
+When collecting data for research purposes, de-identification can be essential for helping maintain participants' privacy.
+At the same time, de-identification may result in a dataset losing its practical usefulness. k-anonymity was created from a need both to quantify the re-identifiability of a dataset and to balance the usefulness of de-identified people data and the privacy of the people whose data is being used.
 It is a property of a dataset that can be used to assess the re-identifiability of records within the dataset.